A Complete Guide to Dachshund Dogs

 The dachshund and miniature dachshund both have a unique and easily recognizable elongated body.
 Developed as hunters, these dogs have outstanding scent-tracking and chase capabilities and display strong personalities and independent thinking.

-Height: The dachshund and mini dachshund are often described as "half a dog high and a dog and a half long."
+Height: They are often described as “half a dog high and a dog and a half long.”
 A standard dachshund dog will top out at about 10 to 12 inches, and a miniature dachshund will be, on average, 2 to 4 inches shorter.

 Weight: A regular dachshund dog should top out at about 32 pounds.
 The mini dachshund rarely weighs more than 12 pounds.